Oruru-Parapara Explained

 The Oruru Valley was the location of many sites and is of archaeological and cultural importance.[2]
 The valley had two part-time schools in 1879[3] A school continued to flourish at Oruru in 1947, and there was also a school at Parapara at that time.[4]

 Te Aurere, a recreation of the waka used by Polynesians to settle New Zealand, was built and launched at Aurere.[5]
-The Kupe Waka Centre is a tourist attraction under construction at Aurere.
-It will provide education and training for traditional Māori waka construction.[6]
+The Kupe Waka Centre is a tourist attraction at Aurere which opened in December 2022.[6]
+It provides education and training for traditional Māori waka construction.[7]

 Demographics